pmartinez8241/Create-an-Algorand-Node-on-Microsoft-Azure-and-Sign-Transactions-with-Azure-Key-Vault/README.md

 https://bank.testnet.algorand.network/
 ```

 Once at the site above, verify that you are not a robot, paste your Account Address into the Text Field, and last click dispense.
-Once you click dispense, you should see `Status: Code 200 success` as illustrated in figure 7-2.
+Once you click dispense, you should see the `Transaction ID` as illustrated in figure 7-2.

 <div align="center">